 - Buying a house can serve as an investment.
 You can buy it and then rent it out to earn monthly profits.

-- Tax benefits.
+- There are also tax benefits homeowners can enjoy.
 You can deduct your mortgage interest payment.
 Plus, you build equity while paying off your loan.